What is the SMART (Scientific & Medical ART) Imagebase?

 How do I download non-watermarked content from the SMART Imagebase?

-- Click the applicable size/format option from the drop-down menu.
-Click the Usage Agreement link to review the Commercial and Educational Usage Agreement in a separate browser window, then click the Download button.
+3. On the "Items to Download" page, click the applicable size/format option from the drop-down menu below each item to be downloaded.
+Note: By downloading any item(s), you agree to comply with the terms of the Usage Agreement.
+Click on the Usage Agreement link to review the Commercial and Educational Usage Agreement in a separate browser window.

-- To view a JPEG file, the browser automatically displays the image.
+4. Click on the green Download Now button to download a zip file of the item to your computer.
 The method via which you save a copy of the file to your computer varies depending on the browser you use.
 Refer to your browser's online help if you require instructions.

 When saving the file to your computer, you may need to double-click the zip file to extract it before viewing.